claytonbrown/replatform-ml-pipeline-sagemaker-workshop/Lab1-Cloud9-Local-testing/README.md

             "Action": "sts:AssumeRole"
         }

+    - Docker compose is needed for local testing which downloads the sagemaker docker images and runs them locally.
+This has been already installed by the starter bash script.
+    - Validate Docker compose installation by running - "docker-compose version" , in the shell terminal.
+    - Python library "sagemaker[local]" is required locally and has been already installed by the starter bash script.

 In this our goal is to first modularize the steps in their own separate projects BY RUNNING THEM LOCALLY ON CLOUD9.
 We Will start by first seperating out the pre-processing step.